 10. 29 (2005)

 Ah, we enter the top ten quietly with this subdued and overlooked gem of an album.
-The songwriting is spectacular, and Adams sticks mostly to soft, whispered piano ballads, mixing in some acoustic stories of truckers and waitresses, night birds and lost loves, each tale haunting and heartbreaking and as a whole stands out as his best “I don’t hear a single” album.
+This one will not knock your socks off or be a popular play on any jukebox, but the songwriting is spectacular, and Adams sticks mostly to soft, whispered piano ballads, mixing in some acoustic stories of truckers and waitresses, night birds and lost loves.
+Each tale is haunting and heartbreaking and as a whole this album stands out as his best “I don’t hear a single” album.
 It’s just a seamless collection of songs that calms and enchants with ease.
+If you want a quiet night in as you spend some time along reflecting or writing or sipping some wine, this one is for you.

 Favorite Tracks: “Nightbirds”, “Carolina Rain”, “Blue Sky Blues”